 The proposal would provide amenity space to the side and rear of the property, with the existing garden office converted to a garden lounge.
-3 parking spaces would be provided to the rear of the side and 4 parking spaces to the front of the property.
+3 parking spaces would be provided to the rear of the site and 4 parking spaces to the front of the property.
 Cycle parking and bin storage would be provided to the side of the property.
-No external alterations are proposed to the existing main building.
 Vehicle access is proposed off Sandy Lane to the front of the site.